USEPA/CompTox-ChemInf-ModelExperiments-ErrorEffects/Results/README.md

 contains the exemplar results used for the development of the manuscript, but re-running the software will necessarily (due to the random nature of the error insertion) lead to results that are not identical.

-Results for the Alpha dataset are included for direct download in the *Alpha* directory, but due to file sizes, results for the remaining datasets are provided as .zip files.
+Results for the all dataset are included for direct download, but due to file sizes; however, due to file size the pkl files are managed under git lfs.

 The files in the Alpha directory were generated on *10/15/20*.
-The files in *Results.zip* were generated between *10/01/20* and *01/31/21*.
+The files in result directories were generated between *10/01/20* and *01/31/21*.

 **File Naming Conventions Used**